-In April 2021, ReMEDIES partner Ocean Conservation Trust carried out seagrass restoration work across an area of almost one hectare in Jennycliff Bay, Plymouth Sound.
+In April 2021, ReMEDIES partner Ocean Conservation Trust (OCT) began our seagrass restoration work across an area of around one hectare in Jennycliff Bay, Plymouth Sound.

-Around 800,000 seagrass seeds were gathered from healthy seagrass beds off the Cornish coast during a series of seed collection dives in summer 2020.
-These were cared for over winter at the purpose-built cultivation facility at the National Marine Aquarium (NMA) in Plymouth.
+Seeds for the planting have been gathered from healthy seagrass beds off the Cornish coast and in the Solent.
+The seed are then are cared for at our purpose-built cultivation facility at the National Marine Aquarium (NMA) in Plymouth.

-Seed and seedling bags were loaded onto the Cattewater Harbour Commissioners’ barge and taken out into Jennycliff Bay, to the eastern side of Plymouth Sound, where they were sent down four-metre-long tubes to make their way onto the seabed to germinate.
-Bags were dropped approximately one per second, which should mean a spacing of around one bag every 50 centimetres on the seabed, for an appropriate density of plants.
+Planting needs to happen soon after the bags have been packed.
+The seed bags are loaded onto the Cattewater Harbour Commissioners’ barge and taken out into Jennycliff Bay, to the eastern side of Plymouth Sound.
+Here they are sent down four-metre-long tubes to make their way onto the seabed to germinate.
+Bags are dropped approximately one per second, which should mean a spacing of around one bag every 50 centimetres on the seabed.
+This gives an appropriate density of plants.

 By restoring seagrass in this way, we’re helping to create healthy seagrass meadows that provide habitat for a number of protected species, are important nursery grounds for fish including commercially important species, help stabilise the seabed and reduce coastal erosion, clean surrounding seawater and store and capture significant amounts of carbon.

 A voluntary no-anchor zone around the newly planted area is intended to help protect it from physical disturbance from recreational boating.
 The Queen’s Harbour Master, Plymouth has issued location details for this zone.

 Watch episode one of our Secrets of the Seabed webinar series led by Ocean Conservation Trust.
 This first episode focuses on the work ReMEDIES is doing to restore and protect seagrass in five Special Areas of Conservation in southern England.